ChrisDud0257/HGGT/PosNegGTSR/datasets/README.md

     dataroot_all_gt: /Path to/DF2K_OST subimages
 ```

-## PosNegGT Training Dataset
+## HGGT Training Dataset
-We provide the training dataset, named(0-20193), it has 20193 sets of training enhanced GTs together with their label information.
+We provide the training dataset, named HGGT, it has 20193 sets of training enhanced GTs together with their label information.

 - Firstly, please download the training images from [GoogleDrive](https://drive.google.com/file/d/1RVc6zZ8XfcAxA11HCDwKLtScysdP6MK1/view?usp=share_link).
 The dataset structures are as follows:
 ```bash